-Azure Dedicated HSM · Cloudflare SSL docs
+Azure Dedicated HSM

 Command Result : 0 (Success)

-Next, the partition needs to be assigned to the client, i.e., your key server.
+Next, the partition needs to be assigned to the client, in this case your key server.

 [local_host] lunash:>client assignpartition -client azure-keyless -partition KeylessSSL